The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Closing Statement

-This pillar embeds neutrality, accountability, and cross-community legitimacy within all security and defence structures.
+This pillar embeds neutrality, accountability, and cross-community legitimacy within security and defence structures.
 Safety is delivered without bias, authority exercised without dominance, and oversight remains visible and trusted across all communities.
-Security is stabilised through law, balance, and institutional design.

 II.
 Identity, Culture and Reconciliation